PUR recycling - Learn How to Recycle Polyurethane Foam - RUNI

 compacted pur in bags

+The compacting assures easy handling and makes the material take up a lot less space.
+After compaction, the PUR foam can be sold for further recycling.
 This solution for handling PUR foam is environmentally friendly as it uses very little electricity and helps this material stay valuable and ready for the next step in its life cycle.
-All in all, a more sustainable alternative to the traditional landfill or incineration options.
+Overall, it is a more sustainable alternative to the traditional landfill or incineration options.

 Step 3: Pack and ship the compacted PUR for further recycling